actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 Let us first start with the variance.

-Looking at the matrix above, we see tha variance terms are only located in the diagonals.
-Because we have 'n' rows, this means that we have 'n' diagonal terms.
+Looking at the matrix above, we see that the variance terms are only located in the diagonals.
+Because we have $n$ rows, this means that we have $n$ diagonal terms.
 Summing these diagonal terms is therefore as follows:

 $$
 \frac{1}{n^2} \text{Var}(R_1) + \frac{1}{n^2} \text{Var}(R_2) + \dots + \frac{1}{n^2} \text{Var}(R_n) = \frac{1}{n^2} \sum_{i=1}^{n} \text{Var}(R_i)